+Acknowledgements.
 Special thanks go to all the participants of the cruise of R/V DayangYihao conducted by the China Ocean Mineral Resource R&D Association (COMRA) in 2008.
-The authors also would like to acknowledge Dr. Sui Wan at Tongji University for his help with calcareous fossil analysis.
-Financial support for this research came from the "National key research and development plan of China" (2016YFC0304900), the "Strategic Priority Research Program" of the Chinese

-25 Academy of Science (Grant No. XDB06020000), the "National Key Basic Research Program of China" (2015CB755905), and the "Natural Science Foundation of Hainan Province, China" (20164175).
-We are indebted to Prof. Brian Jones at the University of Alberta for his valuable suggestions on the manuscript.
-We are greatly indebted to two anonymous journal reviewers and the journal associate editor, Caroline Slomp, for their critical comments on an earlier version of this manuscript.
+The authors also would like to acknowledge Sui Wan at Tongji University for his help with calcareous fossil analysis.
+Financial support for this research came from the National Key Research and Development Plan of China (2016YFC0304900); the Strategic Priority Research Program of the Chinese Academy of Science (grant no. XDB06020000); the National Key Basic Research Program of China (2015CB755905); and the Natural Science Foundation of Hainan Province, China (20164175).
+We are indebted to Brian Jones at the University of Alberta for his valuable suggestions on the manuscript.
+We are greatly indebted to two anonymous journal reviewers and the journal associate editor, Caroline Slomp, for their critical comments on an earlier version of the manuscript.